Phi Eta Sigma National Freshman Honor Society

 Purpose and Eligibility

-ii.)
-Recognition for students (and their parents) who have demonstrated outstanding achievement in their freshman year at Georgian Court (i.e., for students only at four-year institutions)
+- Recognition for students (and their parents) who have demonstrated outstanding achievement in their freshman year at Georgian Court (i.e., for students only at four-year institutions with chapter of FHS).

-iv.)
-Opportunity for students to do charitable works such as tutoring, demonstrating Georgian Court's commitment to Mercy core values
+- Opportunity for students to do charitable works such as tutoring, demonstrating Georgian Court’s commitment to Mercy core values.

 Students must have:

 - Completed their freshman year as a full-time student at Georgian Court University.